Forsinge/tb3/README.md

 ![](images/grid.png)

-Please refrain from using this solver to cheat in word games, that's just no fun.
+Please refrain from using this solver to cheat in word games, that's no fun.
 This project was only done to challenge myself and to see if I could push it to be fast enough to solve entire grids.